suhelahmedprojectspace/sume-ui/README.md

 ## 🚀 Features

-_⚡ Blazing Fast: Lightweight and performance-optimized.
+⚡ Blazing Fast: Lightweight and performance-optimized.</br>

-🎨 Themeable: Easily customizable with Tailwind CSS and CSS variables.
+🎨 Themeable: Easily customizable with Tailwind CSS and CSS variables.</br>
-🧩 Modular Components: Use only what you need.
+🧩 Modular Components: Use only what you need.</br>
-♿ Accessible: Follows WAI-ARIA standards.
+♿ Accessible: Follows WAI-ARIA standards.</br>
-💅 Beautiful by Default: Minimal and elegant design system.
+💅 Beautiful by Default: Minimal and elegant design system.</br>
-📦 Tree-shakable: Optimized for modern bundlers.
+📦 Tree-shakable: Optimized for modern bundlers.</br>
-📦 Installationh_

 ```bash
 npm install @sume/ui